-When executing the Seek Command, the Data Register holds the address of the desired Track posiArithmetic/Logic Unit (ALU) - The ALU is a serial comparator, incrementer, and decrementer and is used for register modification and comparisons with the disk recorded ID field.
+Arithmetic/Logic Unit (ALU) - The ALU is a serial comparator, incrementer, and decrementer and is used for register modification and comparisons with the disk recorded ID field.

 Timing and Control - All computer and Floppy Disk interface controls are generated through this logic.
 The internal device timing is generated from an external crystal clock.
-The WD177X-00 has two different modes of operation according to the state of DDEN.
+The WDI772 has two different modes of operation according to the state of DDEN\

-When DDEN = 0, double density (MFM) is enabled.
-When DDEN = 1, single density is enabled.
+- When DDEN\ = 0, double density (MFM) is enabled. - When DDEN\ = 1, single density (FM) is enabled.